Featurevisor

 Build datafiles

-Datafiles are JSON files that we expect our client-side applications to consume using the Featurevisor SDK.
+Datafiles are static JSON files that we expect our client-side applications to consume using the Featurevisor SDKs.

-Now that we have all the configuration in place, we can build the project:
+Now that we have all the definitions in place, we can build the project:

 $ npx featurevisor build

-This will generate datafiles in the dist directory for each of your tags against each environment as defined in your featurevisor.config.js file.
+This will generate datafiles in the datafiles directory for each of your tags against each environment as defined in your featurevisor.config.js file.

 With our example, we will have the following datafiles generated: